Dr. Guo-Hao (Alex) Lin – The Interplay between Peri-Implant Tissue Phenotype and Prosthetic Designs

-Gua-Hao (Alex) Linn, DDS, MS, Periodontist.
+Gua-Hao (Alex) Lin, DDS, MS, Periodontist.
 San Francisco, CA

 Director of the Postgraduate Periodontics Program at the University of California, San Francisco (UCSF)